-No refund will be made if the student withdraws more than two weeks after commencement of classes or after fourteen per cent of the content has been completed in courses/programs less than four months in length.
+No refund will be made if the student withdraws more than 2 weeks after commencement of classes or after 14% of the content has been completed in courses/programs less than 4 months in length.
+For courses/programs greater than 4 months in length, no refund will be made if the student withdraws after 14% of the content has been completed in the course/program.